 The Connection Between Alzheimer’s, Diabetes, and Cinnamon

 The strong connection between Alzheimer’s and diabetes is no secret.
 With almost 70% of people with type II diabetes ultimately developing Alzheimer’s, some researchers believe Alzheimer’s may be a type of diabetes.
 It is interesting to note that cinnamon has been shown to have positive effects on those with type II diabetes by lowering their blood sugar.
-One recent study found that participants who had diabetes lowered their blood sugar by up to 29% by consuming 1/4 teaspoon of cinnamon twice a day for 40 days.
+One recent study found that participants who had diabetes lowered their blood sugar by up to 24% by consuming 1/2 to 2 teaspoons of cinnamon for 40 days.

 Adding More Cinnamon in Your Diet

-While researchers caution that more research needs to be done before using cinnamon for Alzheimer’s prevention, it can’t hurt to incorporate cinnamon in your diet.
+While researchers caution that more research needs to be done before using cinnamon for Alzheimer’s prevention, it can’t hurt to incorporate it into your diet.
 Here are a few ways you can add it into your daily routine: